Chambers & Partners:

 the subsidiary of a NASDAQ listed company in connection with disputed merger proceedings brought by dissenting shareholders.

 Sarah graduated from the University of Cambridge with a Joint Honours Degree in History and in Law in 1987 and passed the Bar Finals Examination at the Inns of Court School of Law (now City University) in 1988.
 She obtained a Masters of Comparative Law [Magister Der Rechtsvergleichung] magna cum laude from the University of Bonn, Germany in 1996.
 In July 2014 she passed the New York State Bar Examinations.
+With a life-long love of learning, Sarah completed an MSc in positive psychology (with distinction in 2022 from the University of East London, studying remotely full time while working full time.
+She is currently pursuing a PhD in philosophy, Cosmology and Consciousness (online) from the California Institute of Integral studies while continuing full time at Sinclairs.

 Sarah speaks fluent German